-The Group currently adopts the SA for the calculation of regulatory market risk capital but uses Internal Models Approach to measure and control trading market risks.
-The financial products warehoused, measured and controlled with internal models include FX and FX options, plain vanilla interest rate contracts and interest rate options, government and corporate bonds, equities and equity options, commodities contracts and commodity options.
+The Group currently adopts the SA for the calculation of regulatory market risk capital but uses the Internal Model Approach to measure and to control trading market risks.
+The financial products which are warehoused, measured and controlled with internal models include FX and FX options, plain vanilla interest rate contracts and interest rate options. government and corporate bonds, equities and equity options, commodities contracts and commodity options.